 From the Foreword by Prof. Dr. Gundolf S. Freyermuth, Cologne Game Lab

 A biopic retrospective with one year of research.
-The author has read countless historical press articles and also switched on the original demos to read important scrolling texts again.
+The author has read countless historical press articles and also switched on the original demos and games evolved from the scene.
 What has shaped this digital generation?
 What still shapes them today?
-BREAKIN’ THE BORDERS is a new series of books that takes you deep into the digital world.
+BREAKIN’ THE BORDERS starts a new series of books that transports you deep into the digital underground of the 80’s.
 Author Breddin is a contemporary witness who took his first creative steps with the help of the Atari ST demoscene.